Anna's Standard Kit

 Paper

-Hot pressed (ie smooth) watercolour paper.
-Anna uses paper that comes glued in a block/pad.
-The Nature Studio tutorials are mostly at the 9 x 12” size but a few are at the 12 x 16” size.
+• For larger paintings or pieces you might like to frame, Anna recommends 'hot pressed' watercolour paper, which has a smooth surface and is ideal for painting details.
+Anna recommends paper that comes glued in a block/pad, as it helps the paper to stay flat and prevents buckling.
+The Nature Studio tutorials are mostly demonstrated at the 9 x 12” size but a few are at the 12 x 16” size (however you can resize the outline drawings when you print them).
 Anna uses the brand Arches, but any hot pressed paper that is made from 100% cotton (for good absorbency) will be fine.
 Use cheaper watercolour or cartridge paper to test colours on as you paint.

 Paints